-- 1. The Graduate student, in consultation with his/her advisor, develops a proposed program of study using the Application for Admission to Candidacy for Degree: Proposed Program Form. - The Graduate Student must submit an official transcript of any graduate transfer credits before his/her last semester of coursework.
-The Graduate faculty must approve any transfer work applied to the student's program.
-No more than 6 hours with a minimum grade of B may be transferred. - All requests for modification of the Application for Admission to Candidacy for Degree: Proposed Program Form must be made in writing to the Department Chair whose approval allows the student to proceed with courses as planned. - The Graduate Student must meet with his/her advisor each semester prior to registration to secure approval for courses to be taken in the ensuing semester. - Based on the requirements on the Application for Admission to Candidacy for Degree: Proposed Program Form, all graduate students must meet the following conditions: - Complete all requirements for full admission status to Graduate Studies and to a specific program, - 2.
-Complete the required 30 semester hours of graduate credit at MUW with a minimum GPA of 3.0 on coursework, and - 3.
-Complete Master Comprehensive Exam and Master Portfolio. - 2.
+- 1. The Graduate Student, in consultation with their advisor, develops a proposed program of study using the Application for Admission to Candidacy for Degree: Proposed Program Form. - The Graduate Student must submit an official transcript of any graduate transfer credits before their last semester of coursework.
+The graduate faculty must approve any transfer work applied to the Graduate Student's program.
+No more than 6 hours with a minimum grade of B may be transferred. - All requests for modification of the Application for Admission to Candidacy for Degree:\Proposed Program Form must be made in writing to the Chair of the Department of Education whose approval allows the student to proceed with courses as planned. - The Graduate Student must meet with his/her advisor each semester prior to registration to secure approval for courses to be taken in the ensuing semester. - Based on the requirements on the Application for Admission to Candidacy for Degree:\Proposed Program Form, all Graduate Students must meet the following conditions: - Complete all requirements for full admission status to Graduate Studies and to a specific program, - Complete the required 30 semester hours of graduate credit at MUW with a minimum GPA of 3.0 on coursework, and - Complete the Final Comprehensive Exam and the Graduate Portfolio (MAT) or Graduate Experiential Portfolio (M.Ed.). - 2.
 During the final semester of the graduate program, the Application for Admission to Candidacy for Degree: Proposed Program Form must be signed by the Graduate Student and the academic advisor.
 Once the Department of Education receives the signed Application for Admission to Candidacy for Degree: Proposed Program Form, the form is electronically sent to the Office of the Registrar.